 Promise Context

-Joseph’s extended family eventually sought refuge in Egypt due to a severe famine in their homeland, east of the Red Sea, the land God had promised to their patriarch, Abraham.
-By then, Joseph had risen to be the country’s prime minister.
+Joseph’s extended family eventually sought refuge in Egypt because of a severe famine in their homeland, east of the Red Sea, the land God had promised to their patriarch Abraham.
+By then, Joseph had risen to become the country’s prime minister.
 He used his power and authority to save his family.

 In Genesis 50:24-25, Joseph told his brothers just before he died, “God will surely come to your aid and take you up out of this land to the land he promised…then you must carry my bones up from this place.”

-The brothers agreed to exhume Joseph’s remains when they left Egypt and rebury them in their ancestral homeland.
-God’s promise and the brothers’ pledge extended to their descendants, who were known as the Israelites.
+The brothers agreed to exhume Joseph’s remains upon leaving Egypt and rebury them in their ancestral homeland.
+God’s promise and the brothers’ pledge also extended to their descendants, the Israelites.

 The Israelites became Egyptian slaves after Joseph’s death.
-Several generations lived and died, hoping God would fulfill his promise of deliverance during their lifetime, yet they heard nothing from him but silence for four hundred years.
+Several generations lived and died, hoping God would fulfill his promise of deliverance in their lifetimes, yet they heard nothing from him but silence for four hundred years.

 Moses and the ten plagues eventually persuaded Pharaoh to let the Israelites leave Egypt.
-As recorded in Exodus 13:19, Moses memorialized the fulfillment of God’s promise by collecting Joseph’s bones before they departed.
+As recorded in Exodus 13:19, Moses honored God’s promise by collecting Joseph’s bones before they departed.

 Here is the verse.